Palace4Software/timesync/README.md

 #### Method 2 - Build the Manual installer
 1. Download the timesync repository (see website below) and extract all the files.
 (Maybe you should download the source-code from the release-section, because the raw repository can contain unstable features and code.)
-2. Install the packages "zip" and "cat" (with ``` sudo apt install zip cat ```) _The build-installer.sh will **not** download anything by itself!_
+2. Install the packages "zip" and "cat" (with ``` sudo apt install zip tar cat ```) _The build-installer.sh will **not** download anything by itself!_
 3. Extract the downloaded source code and open the folder.
 4. Run the "build-installer.sh" script.
 5. Now you got a new folder, called "installer".
-Here you can find the install-timesync-{version}.sh and the ts-ressources-{version} archive.
+Here you can find the timesync-manualsetup-{version}.tar.gz archive.
-6. This files have to be in the same folder.
-Run the "install-timesync-{version}.sh" program to install or uninstall the program.

 ### Compatiblity